Jim-Walk/Kaggle-Competition-Lux-2021/README.md

 - Time until night
 - For every Worker, number of adjacent tiles with collectable resources
-- Where do workers which have planned to move
+- Which squares can a worker move to without collision